Margaret E. Guider, O.S.F.

 Areas of Interest

-Sr. Guider joined the Weston Jesuit Faculty in 1990.
-She is the author of Daughters of Rahab: Prostitution and the Church of Liberation in Brazil (Fortress, 1996) and editor of Doing What Is Ours to Do: A Clarian Theology of Life (Franciscan Institute, 2000).
-Sr. Guider is past-president of the American Society of Missiology and a member of the Catholic Theological Society of America and the American Academy of Religion.
-She has served as a Trustee of the University of St. Francis and Siena College and as a resource person for various religious congregations, missionary societies and Catholic institutions.
-She is a member of the Sisters of St. Francis of Mary Immaculate (Joliet, IL) and recently served as the Congregation’s Vice-President and Councilor for Mission from 2008-2012.
+Sr. Guider is the author of Daughters of Rahab: Prostitution and the Church of Liberation in Brazil (Fortress, 1996) and editor of Doing What Is Ours to Do: A Clarean Theology of Life (Franciscan Institute, 2000).
+She is past-president of the American Society of Missiology and a member of the Catholic Theological Society of America, the American Academy of Religion and the Association of Professors of Mission.
+She has served as a Trustee of the University of St. Francis and Siena College.
+She also has served as an advisor and consultant for numerous religious institutes and missionary societies as well as a board member for a variety of Catholic institutions and organizations.
+Sr. Guider is a member of the Sisters of St. Francis of Mary Immaculate (Joliet, IL) and served as the Congregation’s Vice-President and Councilor for Mission from 2008-2012.